Products

 1. Try Over-the-Counter (OTC) Medication

-Follow the directions on the packaging, and don’t exceed the recommended dosage.
+Make sure to follow the directions on the packaging, and don’t exceed the recommended dosage.
 If these medications aren’t providing adequate pain relief, see your dentist as soon as possible.
 They will address the underlying cause and may prescribe stronger medications.

 2. Use a Numbing Gel

 Numbing gels and ointments are also available OTC.
 These often contain lidocaine or benzocaine, which act as local anesthetics.
+Similar to OTC pain medications, use these products according to the instructions.

 3. Rinse with Mouthwash or Salt Water

 Rinsing with mouthwash can disinfect the area.
 A mouthwash containing alcohol or certain other compounds, like those in Listerine, may work best for this.

 Swishing with hydrogen peroxide diluted with water may also disinfect the area.

-Follow the instructions on the label.
-Don’t swallow mouthwash or hydrogen peroxide.
+Follow the instructions on the label, and don’t swallow mouthwash or hydrogen peroxide.

-Be careful with mouth rinse if your tooth has an exposed nerve.
+A 2-minute salt water rinse is an old home remedy that can disinfect and promote healing.1 Be careful with mouth rinse if your tooth has an exposed nerve.
 You could end up making the pain worse.

 4. Use an Ice Pack